tangowithcode/tango_with_django_2/manuscript/chapter9-user-authentication.md

 First, if the view is accessed via the HTTP `GET` method, then the login form is displayed.
 However, if the form has been posted via the HTTP `POST` method, then we can handle processing the form.

 If a valid form is sent via a `POST` request, the username and password are extracted from the form.
 These details are then used to attempt to authenticate the user.
-The Django function `authenticate()` checks whether the username and password provided actually match to a valid user account.
+The Django function `authenticate()` checks whether the username and password provided matches to a valid user account.
 If a valid user exists with the specified password, then a `User` object is returned, otherwise `None` is returned.

 If we retrieve a `User` object, we can then check if the account is active or inactive -- if active, then we can issue the Django function  `login()`, which officially signifies to Django that the user is to be logged in.

-However, if an invalid form is sent -- due to the fact that the user did not add both a username and password -- the login form is presented back to the user with error messages (i.e. an invalid username/password combination was provided).
+However, if an invalid form is sent (since the user did not add both a username and password) the login form is presented back to the user with error messages (i.e. an invalid username/password combination was provided).

 You'll also notice that we make use of the helper function `redirect()`.
 We used this back in the [chapter on creating forms](#section-forms-addpage), and it simply tells the client's browser to redirect to the URL that you provide as an argument.
 Note that this will return a HTTP status code of `302`, which denotes a redirect, as opposed to an status code of `200` (success).
 See the [Django documentation on redirection](https://docs.djangoproject.com/en/2.1/topics/http/shortcuts/#redirect) to learn more.